NimoK16/Random-Password-Generator/README.md

 2. Importing Libraries

-secrets: This library ensures random generation of characters.
-                 It provides better randomness, essential for sensitive passwords.
+secrets: This library ensures random generation of characters.It provides better randomness, essential for sensitive passwords.

 string: Contains predefined sets of characters:-